jwd83/dotfiles/README.md

-rc
+dotfiles
 ==

-A collection of my rc files. (i.e., .nanorc)
+A partial collection of my dotfiles. (.gitconfig, .nanorc, etc)